ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 ### <a id="dd-equipment"></a> DD EQUIPMENT 0181h (385)

-Ask what type of drive this is (i.e. single/double track, single/double sided).
+Ask what type of drive this is (ie. single/double track, single/double sided).

 Track information can only be determined once a disk has been seen and had its type identified during logging in.